BrightspaceUI/core/components/empty-state/README.md

 ## Empty State Action Button [d2l-empty-state-action-button]

+Use a `d2l-empty-state-action-button` to add a button that provides users with an easy next step, assuming the next step is to perform an action.
+If the next step is to navigate to another page, consider using an [Empty State Action Link](d2l-empty-state-action-link) instead.

-`d2l-empty-state-action-button` is an empty state action component that can be placed inside of the default slot of `empty-state-simple` or `empty-state-illustrated` to add a button action to the component.
+To add the button, place a `d2l-empty-state-action-button` component inside of the default slot of `empty-state-simple` or `empty-state-illustrated`.
 Only a single action can be placed within an empty state component.

 The `primary` attribute can be set to render a primary button in place of the default subtle button.
 Note that the `primary` attribute is only valid when placed within `empty-state-illustrated` components and will have no effect on `empty-state-simple`.